thgie/favr-ontology/README.md

 #### Angle of Projection
 The angle of projection describes the viewpoint from which the plane is presented, such as bird’s-eye view, top-down view, ¾ view, or horizontal view.

-#### Motion
-The degree of motion that the plane posesses.
-Can be static if nothing is moving or dynamic if plane or objects within are moving.

 ### Properties